jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 From our analysis, the key insights include:

-Significance of "Feeling": The word "feeling" was found to have a positive weight in the Random Forest Classifier model, making it likely to classify a report as a psychedelic experience.
+**Significance of "Feeling"**: The word "feeling" was found to have a positive weight in the Random Forest Classifier model, making it likely to classify a report as a psychedelic experience.

-Improvement with Larger Data Sample for Psychedelics: Word2Vec improved the precision in predicting Psychedelics with RFC by 11%.
+**Improvement with Larger Data Sample for Psychedelics**: Word2Vec improved the precision in predicting Psychedelics with RFC by 11%.
 More data in other categories could lead to similar enhancements.

-Underlying Patterns in Predictions: Visualization revealed differences in positive and negative predictions related to psychedelics, indicative of how the model made its false positives.
+**Underlying Patterns in Predictions**: Visualization revealed differences in positive and negative predictions related to psychedelics, indicative of how the model made its false positives.

 We also employed an LDA model to identify underlying themes.
 Key topics included words with existential themes; physical sensations; encapsulating social aspects; and illustrative visual experiences.
 The topics for "Psychedelics" and "Pharmaceuticals" were quite different, as expected.
 The detailed LDA results can be viewed [here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/LDA%20Final.ipynb).

+The first draft of the generator can be found at [Hugging Face Spaces](https://huggingface.co/spaces/Legacy7070/Psychedelic-Trip-Report-Generator).

 # Data Understanding
 Our data was collected using a data transfer agreement with McGill University and Queen’s University.
-The data is from [Erowid’s experience vaults](https://erowid.org/experiences/) and is subject to their copyright, and may only be used with their permission.
+The data is from [Erowid’s experience vaults](https://erowid.org/experiences/) and is subject to their copyright, and *may only be used with their permission*.

 The raw data set contains nearly 40k drug reports with 11743 unique drug types.
 No identifying information was gathered other than the metadata, including dosage, delivery method, the weight of the individual, year consumed, and gender.